Paston Letters: Legacy

 In 2019 a small brass memorial plaque, 25 by 8 cm (9 by 3 inches), was found hidden away between two large tombs in Oxnead church near Aylsham in Norfolk, with an inscription in Latin that translates as "Here lies Anna, daughter of John Paston Knight, on whose soul God have mercy, Amen".
 The style of the plaque dated it to between 1490 and 1510, and it is of a type used to memorialise a young girl.
 The discovery was a surprise, finding an unknown member of the "most researched family" of medieval England.
 The discovery was made as part of the three-year Paston Footprints project, described as "an introduction and way in to the amazing hub of links, information, people and places which over six centuries have formed the web based on the Paston Letters".

 Paston family tree

+Cultural impact

+The letters were adapted by Australian writer Barbara Jefferis as a radio feature and novel Beloved Lady; the novel was also serialised as a radio drama.

+The Paston Letters were Robert Louis Stevenson's main source for The Black Arrow.

+The early Paston women are the subject of two Anne O'Brien novels: The Royal Game and A Marriage of Fortune.